 Equestrian Artists: Sculptures & Paintings

-Hamish Mackie works in public and private assortments around the globe.
-His untamed figures are projected in bronze, silver or stainless steel as limited editions, each one signed, dated and numbered.
-Man's association with the pony is as old as time.
+Award-winning Hamish Mackie’s works can be seen in public and private assortments around the globe.
+His untamed life figures are projected in bronze, silver or stainless steel as limited editions, each one signed, dated and numbered.
+Man's association with the pony is as old as time, and this has been consistently delineated through the arts.
 Ponies are included in the frieze of the Parthenon in Athens and the alleviation of the Apadana at Persepolis.
-The picture of King Ashurbanipal of Assyria with one leg on each side of the pony is a recognizable one.
+A number of artefacts in the British Museum and the Louver show this relationship.
+The picture of King Ashurbanipal of Assyria with one leg on each side of his pony is well-known.
 His story was the subject of a significant show at the British Museum.
-He needed to mirror the relevance of the pony in history and thus created his famous art work, “the Primitive Horse Head 2017”.
-He loves making horse models.
+The famous artwork, the Primitive Horse Head, was created in 2017.

 Mark Maggiori is a French-American painter, graphic designer, draftsman,